lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 - A cool way to start is to explain the standard way ruby instuctions are read in a file => **line-by-line, top to bottom**, at least at this point of their ruby career :)
 - Show how a simple method breaks the flow yo!
 Follow the flow with them on simple examples.
 - Introduce one-by-one the other structure modifying the flow: `if..end`, `if !..end` `if..else..end`, `for..end`, `while/untill..end`.
-For each, you can code some cool & simple example of your choice.
+For each structure, pick some cool & simple example of your choice.
 - Once you've finished these demos and anwsered questions, scroll quickly on the slides to show them they can retrieve the syntax there.

 #### Arrays